MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/blender.md

     ![Image search.](media/blender-import-obj.PNG "Image search")

     b.
 Select **Import OBJ** on the right side of the screen.
-This imports the 3D model as one item, and searches in the subfolder for any materials.
+This imports the 3D object as one item, and searches in the subfolder for any materials.

     ![Import object.](media/blender-import-obj-2.png "Import object")

-    When you select **Import OBJ**, you'll see the 3D model with the imported materials.
+    When you select **Import OBJ**, you'll see the 3D object with the imported materials.

       > [!TIP]
-      > If the 3D model is extremely large or small, or hard to see, or is possibly off-screen as shown in the following graphic, you can use the mouse wheel to zoom the camera in or out until the model is visible.
+      > If the 3D object is extremely large or small, or hard to see, or is possibly off-screen as shown in the following graphic, you can use the mouse wheel to zoom the camera in or out until the model is visible.

       ![Zoom camera.](media/blender-zoom-camera.png "Zoom camera")

-      If the 3D model appears gray, select the **Look Dev** shading option to show the colors.
+      If the 3D object appears gray, select the **Look Dev** shading option to show the colors.

       ![Look Dev shading option full screen.](media/blender-look-dev-full-screen.png "Look Dev shading option full screen")